HumanCellAtlas/unity/README.md

 Unity will now be available publicly on the above IP address.

-TODO: Update Kubernetes deployment instructions on how to configure CloudSQL

 TODO: Update deployment to load CloudSQL instance connection details from environment variables

 #### PATCHING DEPLOYMENTS